 It can feel not only frightening to be charged with a DUI but also embarrassing.
 People are quick to judge, and the very mention of a DUI may draw the ire of friends and neighbors.
 However, you are not guilty until a judge or jury says so.
 In the meantime, you have important rights that must be protected.
 Our team will not only fight your charges and penalties, but we will work to protect your legal rights from overzealous prosecutors.

-Upon graduating from Rutgers University School of Law, Lloyd Long was awarded the Richard L. Barbour Memorial Award for his pursuit of justice in the field of public service.
-Lloyd Long has also been named as a Top 100 Lawyer by the National Lawyers’ Association and has a perfect AVVO rating.
+Upon graduating from Rutgers University School of Law, Lonny Fish was awarded the Richard L. Barbour Memorial Award for his pursuit of justice in the field of public service.
+Lonny Fish has also been named as a Top 100 Lawyer by the National Lawyers’ Association and has a perfect AVVO rating.
 Call our offices for a free legal consultation with our Philadelphia DUI defense lawyer.

 What is the Average Cost for a DUI Charge?